Timothy R. Brick, PhD

 People are awesome.

-Psychology and Cognitive Science are where it's at in my book.
+The behavioral sciences are where it's at in my book.
 I'm interested in everything about people and the way they think and interact with themselves, each other, and the technology they use.
 After a time as a teacher, I'm starting to get interested in how they learn new things, as well.
 And how culture and tradition get mixed up in it all.
 Of course, I haven't done much studying in that regard yet.
 But there's still time.

 Welcome to the future.
 Here's your robot.